-18.110.160 - Lighting A. REQUIREMENT: Complies Conflicts N/A Use lighting to emphasize the building and landscaping, and to provide visibility and general security.
-Lighting shall not shine offsite or into adjacent buildings
+A. REQUIREMENT: Use lighting to emphasize the building and landscaping, and to provide visibility and general security.
+Lighting shall not shing site or into adjacent buildings site or into adjacent buildings

-- Use lighting to emphasize key architectural elements and landscape features. - $\square$ Use adequate lighting along sidewalks and alleys to provide well-lit pedestrian walkways.
+- Use lighting to emphasize key architectural elements and landscape features. - ☑ Use adequate lighting along sidewalks and alleys to provide well-lit pedestrian walkways.

-Staff Analysis: Lighting will be reviewed in more detail at the Detailed Design Review meeting.
+Concept Staff Analysis: Lighting will be reviewed in more detail at the Detailed Design Review meeting.
 Plans indicate that a mixture of LED wall sconces are proposed to be installed around the exterior of the buildings.
 Plans showing the locations on all buildings and the lighting proposed within the pedestrian walkway and woonerf are anticipated with the Detailed Design Review packet.